-Myriam and Wayne Keoghan's principal vineyard is in the Adelaide Hills at Kangarilla (16ha of cabernet sauvignon, shiraz, chardonnay, sauvignon blanc and viognier), the second (97-year-old) vineyard is at McLaren Vale (shiraz, grenache and cabernet sauvignon).
+Myriam and Wayne Keoghan's principal vineyard is in the Adelaide Hills at Kangarilla (16ha of cabernet sauvignon, shiraz, chardonnay, sauvignon blanc and viognier), the second (almost 100 years old) vineyard is at McLaren Vale (shiraz, grenache and cabernet sauvignon).
 Winemaker Kym Milne has experience gained across many of the wine-producing countries in both northern and southern hemispheres.
 Exports to the UK and other major markets.

 Anvers is the French name for the Belgian city of Antwerpen as it is called in Flemish, or Antwerp as it is known in English.
 Anvers is the home town of Myriam Keoghan and also where Wayne and Myriam first met in 1983.